MTrage/Borg-BackUP-GUI/README.md

 https://www.borgbackup.org/

 ## For all those who already know Borg, the procedure is quite simple:
-Initiate a new Borg MAIN-BackUP, use an encryption with repokey.
 <kbd>
 ![NEW Archiv](https://github.com/MTrage/Borg-BackUP-GUI/blob/master/video/New-Archiv.gif)
 </kbd>

-Of course you can also do without client-side encryption, but if you have your BackUP on e.g. a cloud it is advisable to use it!

-All individual settings are made in the BackUP.sh file, this script is read by BORG BackUP GUI, therefore the names of the variables must not be changed.

-If you want to access an encrypted backup and don't always want to enter the password locally, you can start the Passphrase.sh.
-In this script you have to insert your passphrase.

 ## Instructions can be found here: [Instructions](https://github.com/MTrage/Borg-BackUP-GUI/wiki/Short-instruction)